“I learned to make my own decisions.”

 HG: What are some techniques, mediums, or ideas that you want to explore further?
 MF: I just finished an encaustics workshop where we used acrylic medium to achieve interesting results.
 In a few weeks I’m taking a class to learn more about digital art.
 I’m always exploring and expanding.

 Laila Alamiri: You studied at Columbia University.
 How did art school impact you as a creative?
-MF: I received an M.F.A. in poetry at Columbia University of the Arts.
-The main advantage of living and studying in the city was the abundance of galleries, museums and opportunities.
+MF: I received an M.F.A. in poetry at Columbia.
+The main advantage of living and studying in the city was the abundance of galleries, museums and opportunities around.

 LA: You’ve published two books of poetry.
 Do you consider yourself more a writer visual artist?
-MF: I drew and painted as a child because my mother was an artist and I wanted to be like her.
+MF: I drew and painted as a child because my mother was an artist.
 I focused on writing during my time in NYC and Jersey because I was a mother.
 Painting with children can be messy and require a lot of space.
 I reunited with visual art after moving to Santa Barbara.
 That’s when I started taking art courses and showing work around town.
 I involved myself with notable arts organizations and began displaying in group shows.
 I also took workshops from well known artists such as Skip Lawrence.

 I’m both a poet and visual artist.
-One does not over shadow, but compliments the other.
-My paintings are also featured in my latest poetry book, Cheer for Freedom.
+One does not over shadow the other – my work in unified.
+Paintings are published alongside poetry in my latest poetry book, Cheer for Freedom.

 LA: Please tell us about your goals for the future.
 MF: I’m always learning and taking classes.
 My goals include learning more, enjoying life and hopefully to selling more art so I can keep producing.